 The store has undergone a couple of expansions to try to meet the needs of a growing community – in 1990 improvements included a new espresso bar and expanded floral department, an expanded deli and the establishment of the downstairs – allowing for a bulk foods department and wine cellar.

-What has remained constant for this store is its role as a community gathering place – when the lights go out (and they do quite a bit in this part of the world!), a good portion of islanders find a way to get to the store.
+What has remained constant for this store is its role as a community gathering place – when the lights go out (and they do quite a bit around here!), a good portion of islanders find a way to get to the store.
 The store generator means islanders can enjoy shelter, free hot coffee and cookies, and water, while supplies last.
-And being a shelter in a storm is an honor we don’t take lightly.
+Being a shelter in a storm is an honor we don’t take lightly.